kaikue/MagicOfTheStars/README.md

 		- Space test: raycast from player's side a bit above tile towards the center, at height where player would be hanging
 	- If down/(L/R away from wall) pressed: release and fall normally
 	- Test with one-tall gaps, two-tall, etc.
+- Try unrolling and moving the player down a bit (since rolling up into a corner will engage anti-softlock and bounce the player instead of stopping them)
 - Adjustable gravity direction
 	- Might need to mess with IsWall() etc. dot checks
 - Slopes?